lxqt/lxqt.github.io/_posts/2022-09-22-lxqt-modules.md

 filemanager which could be integrated easily too.

-The main difference from a simple autostart entry for an application and a LXQt Module is that modules are restarted automatically on failures or crashes, and the start|stop feature.
-Not known to many is that it's very easy to add an application or a script as LXQt Module: all is needed is an extra line in the *.desktop* file which will start the application or script and place it in `~/.config/autostart` or `/etc/xdg/autostart`.
+The main difference from a simple autostart entry for an application and a LXQt Module is that modules are restarted automatically on failures or crashes and the start|stop feature.
+LXQt will try to start a module only upon 5 times at login and then you will see the message *Module X crashed too many times.
+Its autorestart has been disabled until next login*.

+Not known to many is
+that it's very easy to add an application or a script as LXQt Module: all is needed is an extra line in the *.desktop* file which will start the application or script and place it in `~/.config/autostart` or `/etc/xdg/autostart`.